-The monitor program is executed by the emulation microprocessor when target system memory, I/O, and microprocessor registers are displayed or edited.
+The monitor program is executed by the emulation microprocessor when target system memory, single-port emulation memory, memory-mapped I/O, and microprocessor registers are displayed or edited.
 Also, periodic polling to update the Memory, I/O, WatchPoint, and Register windows can cause monitor program execution.

-This means that when the user program is running and monitor intrusion is allowed, the user program must be temporarily interrupted in order to display or edit target system memory, display or edit registers, or update window contents.
+This means that when the user program is running and monitor intrusion is allowed, the user program must be temporarily interrupted in order to display or edit target system memory or single-port emulation memory, display or edit registers, or update window contents.